bitwarden/helm-charts/charts/self-host/README.md

 ## Gateway API

-Gateway API (`gateway.networking.k8s.io/v1`) is the recommended replacement for the deprecated Kubernetes Ingress resource.
-The chart renders an `HTTPRoute` when `general.gateway.enabled` is set to `true`.
+Gateway API (`gateway.networking.k8s.io/v1`) is recommended to use, opposed to the Ingress API.
+This chart renders an `HTTPRoute` when `general.gateway.enabled` is set to `true`.
 The `Gateway` resource itself is **not** managed by this chart — you (or your platform team) create and own it, and the chart's `HTTPRoute` attaches to it via `parentRefs`.
 TLS terminates on the Gateway, not on the HTTPRoute.

 ### Prerequisites